Forensic Scientist

 1: What is required for your current position?
 Could you explain a typical day in your career?
 2: what inspired you to choose this career?
 3: What are some likes and dislikes about your job? what would you do change about your job?

-Asked by my name is Brent and im doing a project for class where I have to ask someone with my dream job a few questions. about 7 years ago
+Asked by my name is Brent and im doing a project for class where I have to ask someone with my dream job a few questions. over 7 years ago

 For homework assignments can you please email me offline at: lisa-black@live. com and I can send you a list of answers to these types of questions.